RaviTejaLadi/DevInterviewKit/src/data/js/Debouncing & Throttling.md

-# Debouncing & Throttling
+# Debouncing & Throttling 🚦

-## Debouncing
+## Debouncing ⏳

 **Debouncing** is a technique that delays the execution of a function until after a specified period of inactivity.
 If the function is called again before the delay period ends, the timer resets.

-It is a strategy used to improve the performance of a feature by controlling the time at which a function should be executed
+It is a strategy used to improve the performance of a feature by controlling the time at which a function should be executed.

-Think of it like an elevator - it waits a few seconds after the last person presses a button before closing the doors.
+Think of it like an elevator 🚪 — it waits a few seconds after the last person presses a button before closing the doors.

 ### How it works:
-- Function is called
+- 🏁 Function is called
-- Timer starts
+- ⏲️ Timer starts
-- If function is called again before timer expires, reset the timer
+- 🔄 If function is called again before timer expires, reset the timer
-- Execute function only when timer completes without interruption
+- ✅ Execute function only when timer completes without interruption

 ### Simple Example: